2-positive contractive projections on noncommutative $\mathrm{L}^p$-spaces: Introduction

 \section{Introduction}

-The study of projections and complemented subspaces has been at the heart of the study of Banach spaces since the inception of the field, see \cite{Rand2} and \cite{Mos1} for surveys.
+The study of projections and complemented subspaces has been at the heart of the study of Banach spaces since the inception of the field, see \cite{Rand01} and \cite{Mos06} for surveys.
 Recall that a projection $P$ on a Banach space $X$ is a bounded operator $P \co X \to X$ such that $P^2=P$ and that a complemented subspace $Y$ of $X$ is the range of a bounded linear projection $P$.
 If the projection is contractive, we say that $Y$ is contractively complemented.

-Suppose $1 \leq p <\infty$.
-A classical result from seventies essentialy due to Ando \cite{And}, and completed by \cite{Tza, BeL} tells that a subspace $Y$ of a classical (=commutative) $\L^p$-space $\L^p(\Omega)$ is contractively complemented if and only if $Y$ is isometrically isomorphic to an $\L^p$-space $\L^p(\Omega')$ (see also \cite{Dou}, \cite{HoT}, \cite{Ray3}, \cite{See}).
-Moreover, $Y$ is the range of a positive contractive projection if and only if there exists a isometrical order isomorphism from $Y$ onto some $\L^p$-space $\L^p(\Omega')$, see \cite[Theorem 4.10]{Rand2} and \cite[Problem 5.4.1]{AbA}.
-A positive contractive projection on $\L^p(\Omega)$, $1\leq p<\infty$, $p\ne 2$, acts in the band generated by its range as a weighted conditional expectation \cite{BeL}.
-This last result was extended later to a larger class of Banach function spaces \cite{DHdP}.
+Suppose that $1 \leq p <\infty$.
+A classical result from seventies essentially due to Ando \cite{And66}, and completed by \cite{Tza69} and \cite{BeL74} tells that a subspace $Y$ of a classical (=commutative) $\L^p$-space $\L^p(\Omega)$ is contractively complemented if and only if $Y$ is isometrically isomorphic to an $\L^p$-space $\L^p(\Omega')$ (see also \cite{Dou65}, \cite{HoT09}, \cite{Ray04}, \cite{See66}).
+Moreover, $Y$ is the range of a positive contractive projection if and only if there exists an isometrical order isomorphism from $Y$ onto some $\L^p$-space $\L^p(\Omega')$, see \cite[Theorem 4.10]{Rand01} and \cite[Exercise 1 p.~235]{AbA02}.
+A positive contractive projection on $\L^p(\Omega)$, $1 \leq p < \infty$, $p\ne 2$, acts on the band generated by its range as a weighted conditional expectation \cite{BeL74}.
+This last result was extended later to a larger class of Banach function spaces \cite{DHdP90}.

 It is natural to examine the case of noncommutative $\L^p$-spaces associated to von Neumann algebras.
 Schatten spaces are the most basic examples of noncommutative $\L^p$-spaces, these are the spaces $S^p$ of all operators $x \co \ell^2 \to \ell^2$ such that $\norm{x}_p=\bigl(\tr(\vert x\vert^p)\bigr)^{\frac{1}{p}}$ is finite.
 It is known from a long time that the range of a contractive projection $P \co S^p \to S^p$ on a Schatten space $S^p$ is not necessarily isometric to a Schatten space.
-It is a striking difference with the world of commutative $\L^p$-spaces of mesure spaces.
-Indeed, in their remarkable memoirs \cite{ArF1} and \cite{ArF2}, Arazy and Friedman have succeeded in establishing a complete classification of contractively complemented subspaces of $S^p$.
-Building blocks of contractively complemented subspaces of $S^p$ are the so called Cartan factors.
+It is a striking difference with the world of commutative $\L^p$-spaces of measure spaces.
+Indeed, in their remarkable memoirs \cite{ArF78} and \cite{ArF92}, Arazy and Friedman have succeeded in establishing a complete classification of contractively complemented subspaces of $S^p$.
+Building blocks of contractively complemented subspaces of $S^p$ are the $\L^p$-norm adaptations of the so-called Cartan factors of type I-IV.